jchristgit/twitchup/README.md

 You can get the reddit credentials [here](https://www.reddit.com/prefs/apps/).
 Make sure to add the bot as a moderator on the specific subreddit.

 Install dependencies: `pip3 install -r requirements.txt`.
+Or `apt install python3-praw` on a Debian-based system.

 ## Usage